by Kurt Vonnegut

 (2) The Gospel of Outer Space (Chapter 5, Section 30)

 The hero of this novel is an alien (who looks like a Tralfamadorian) who wants to know how Christians can be so cruel.
-The alien decides that the problem is the New Testament, which is supposed to teach people to be merciful but actually seems to teach them: "Before you kill somebody, make absolutely sure he isn't well connected" (5.30.7).
+The alien decides that the problem is the New Testament, which is supposed to teach people to be merciful but actually seems to teach them that "Before you kill somebody, make absolutely sure he isn't well connected" (5.30.7).
 The problem is that the man the Romans crucify is already the son of God, so of course everyone's going to think it's wrong to kill him.

 (3) The money tree (Chapter 8, Section 7)